 Keeping your shed pest free, will certainly give you peace of mind that your stored items are safe from damage.
 Not to mention, the yuck factor that is created from creatures living in your shed.

-But If you have found that mice have already turned your shed into their winter retreat, call the professionals at Modern Pest Services, 1-800-323-7378 or get an instant online quote for the comprehensive HomeCare Green program that controls 60 common pests, year-round – including mice!
+But If you have found that mice have already turned your shed into their winter retreat, call the professionals at Modern Pest Services, 1-800-323-7378 or get a FREE quote for the comprehensive HomeCare Green program that controls 60 common pests, year-round – including mice!